Cancer-Imaging-Group/adnexal-mass-classifier/README.md

 ## Overview of Approach
-![Overview of the AI Classification Approach](figures/Overview.png) *Figure: Overview of the machine learning classification approach for adnexal masses.*
+![Overview of the AI Classification Approach](figures/Overview.png) *Figure: Overview of the AI Classification Approach.
+The end-to-end approach can be achieved through a combination of Deep Learning (DL) for segmentation and radiomics or a direct DL-based approach without the need for explicit segmentation.
+(A) Traditional radiomics feature pipeline involving segmentation of the region of interest, radiomics feature computation, and machine learning modeling.
+(B) DL approach utilizing convolutional neural networks for automated segmentation and classification*

 ## Features
 - Segmentation Model Code